MaastrichtU-CDS/javabestpractises/Readme.md

 The plugin for test-coverage tests how much of your code base is covered by your unit-tests As a general rule of thumb people aim for 70-80% coverage.
 A high coverage is good because it means you will quickly find out if a new change breaks some old code.
-However, bear in mind that a 100% coverage is unrealistic and not necesarly usefull.
+However, bear in mind that a 100% coverage is unrealistic and not necessarily useful.

-Again it is possible to supress the coverage for specific classes or even packages, for example in this project the packages game.gui and game.main are exempt from test coverage.
+Again it is possible to suppress the coverage for specific classes or even packages, for example in this project the packages game.gui and game.main are exempt from test coverage.
 Use this ability sparingly.
 More on what should be tested can be found in the Unit-test section.

 ### Unit-tests

-The unit-test plugin allows you to automaticly run all your unit-tests when you build the project.
+The unit-test plugin allows you to automatically run all your unit-tests when you build the project.

 #### What is important to unit-test?

-Unit-tests are important to ensure a developer doesn't accidently break things with an update.
+Unit-tests are important to ensure a developer doesn't accidentally break things with an update.
 However, not every single line of code is worth writing a unit-test for.

 Unit-tests should be written to test specific behaviours, not the implementations of that behaviour.
 If you test the implementations then unit-tests will become extremely annoying during refactor-steps.

 This means that you do not want to test methods like getters & setters.
-Nor do you want to test methods like MainLoop.main that do nothing of signficance on their own.
-You want to tests methods that actually do something usefull.
+Nor do you want to test methods like MainLoop.main that do nothing of significance on their own.
+You want to test methods that actually do something useful.

-This also means that unit-testing a GUI is not particularly usefull as a unit-test for the GUI would mostly concern the implementation (i.e. is the right amount of buttons created?).
+This also means that unit-testing a GUI is not particularly useful as a unit-test for the GUI would mostly concern the implementation (i.e., is the right amount of buttons created?).
 It is possible to automate GUI-testing, and this is important for integration-tests, but far less relevant for unit-tests.

 This is why these two packages are excluded in this example project.
 Other examples of classes that are not particularly